argent0/site-source/source/articles/2014-10-21/counting_permutations_with_a_tree.markdown

 **You can insert a new (key,value) into a BST and obtain a new BST**

 Not surprisingly, this operation is called *insert*.
-For the data structure defined avobe this would be:
+For the data structure defined above this would be:

 ~~~haskell
 insert :: Ord k => Tree k v -> k -> v -> Tree k v